alejandroMAD/Doctor-CRUD/README.md

 ----------
 ![Demo screenshot](/screenshot.png)

-A VB.Net Windows Forms application to create-read-delete-update and search doctor appointments keeping the records in a SQLite database and displaying them on a ListView control.
+A VB.Net Windows Forms application to create-read-delete-update + search doctor appointments, keeping the records in a SQLite database and displaying them on a ListView control.

 Features
 -------------------